-To add a species label to a recording, select Species Label in the Quick Menu.
+To add species labels with the scroll wheel select Species Label in the SCROLL WHEEL AND QUICK MENU.
 Pressing in the Scroll Wheel will open the species labels in the currently selected list, scroll to the desired label and press the wheel again.